 Dear Student desperate for advice,

-Here’s some good news for you: the Morningside campus Columbia University Student Health Insurance Plan (both basic and comprehensive) and the Medical Center Student Insurance Plan does, indeed, cover wisdom tooth (or teeth!) extraction if the wisdom tooth is impacted.
+Here’s some good news for you: the Morningside campus Columbia University Student Health Insurance Plan (both Gold and Platinum) and the Medical Center Student Insurance Plan does, indeed, cover wisdom tooth (or teeth!) extraction if the wisdom tooth is impacted.
 Now, because you’re already experiencing some pain and problems associated with chewing food, it’s important to schedule an appointment with your dentist as soon as possible.
 In very severe cases, impacted wisdom teeth that are left untreated can cause oral bacteria to enter and travel through your bloodstream, causing systemic infections of the heart and kidneys.
 This is not good news.
 So, schedule that appointment to get yourself checked out.
 In the meantime, do not attempt to push your gums back with your toothbrush.
 This could cause gum damage, complicating wisdom tooth extraction surgery.

 Wisdom teeth, or third molars, are quite temperamental compared to their incisor and canine counterparts.
 In many cases, wisdom teeth don’t have enough room to grow in properly, causing a host of related oral health issues such as bacterial infection (pericoronitis), impaction, cysts, and crooked teeth.
 Wisdom tooth extraction is a common solution to many of these problems.
 However, a dentist must evaluate the position and health of your unique set of wisdom teeth to determine whether extraction is necessary.

-As mentioned before, Columbia’s Student Medical Insurance Plan for students on the Morningside campus covers impacted wisdom teeth extraction in addition to other dental services, including treatment of dental abscesses and accidental injuries to sound, natural teeth.
-If you’re enrolled in either the Basic or Comprehensive Plan and with a referral from your primary care provider at Medical Services, you’re covered for 100% of the actual charge of the impacted wisdom tooth surgery.
+As mentioned before, Columbia’s Student Health Insurance Plan for students on the Morningside campus covers impacted wisdom teeth extraction in addition to other dental services, including treatment of dental abscesses and accidental injuries to sound, natural teeth.
+If you’re enrolled in either the Gold or Platinum Plan and with a referral from your primary care provider at Medical Services, you’re covered for 100% of the actual charge of the impacted wisdom tooth surgery.
 Columbia students can also opt for Columbia’s voluntary Aetna Advantage Dental Coverage option if frequent dentist visits are anticipated.
 If you are a student at the Medical Center campus, impacted wisdom teeth extraction is covered, but you are also eligible to enroll in either the Columbia Dental Associates Student Dental Plan or the Aetna Advantage Plan if you would like additional coverage.